 102 S. Meridian St. • 662.369.9440

 Colorful backdrop to the Blues Trail marker, the mural is an artistic rendering of Aberdeen bluesmen: Bukka White, Albert King and Howlin’ Wolf.
 By Mississippi artist Cristen Barnard.
+Drive-by.

 Blue bluff recreation area

 20051 Blue Bluff Rd. • 662.369.2832 • 800.634.3538

 Covered pavilion, picnic area, playground, sandy beach, volleyball and basketball courts.
 Hiking trail, fishing areas, boat ramp and dock, restrooms.
 Tennessee-Tombigbee Waterway scenic overlook.

 110 W. Commerce St. • 662.369.9440 • aberdeenms.org